TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

 scraper will not be keeping up with the front of the blockchain.
 The next time it starts, it will have to catch up to the chain, a process that may take several hours depending on how long ago it was last run.
-See the section below and the "Papers" section of our website for more information on how the scraping process works and prerequisites for it proper operation.
+See the section below and the "Papers" section of our website for more information on how the scraping process works and prerequisites for its proper operation.

 You may adjust the speed of the index creation with the `--sleep` and `--block_cnt` options.
 On some machines, or when running against some EVM node software, the scraper may overburden the